Adamu Adamu

-Mallam Adamu Adamu CON (born 25 May 1954) is a Nigerian accountant, journalist and politician who is currently serving as the Minister of Education.
+Mallam Adamu Adamu CON (born 25 May 1954) is a Nigerian accountant, journalist and politician who served as the minister of Education from 2015 to 2023.

 Early life and education

 Adamu was born on 25 May 1954, in Azare.
-He received a bachelor's degree in accounting from the Ahmadu Bello University in Zaria.
+He received a bachelor's degree in accounting from Ahmadu Bello University in Zaria.
 He later received a master's degree in journalism from Columbia University's School of Journalism.
 He is a polyglot and speaks Hausa, English, Persian, Arabic and French.
-He is from Bauchi state of Nigeria.
+He is from Bauchi State, Nigeria.

 Career

 After graduating, Adamu worked briefly as an accountant in Bauchi State before later venturing into journalism.
-He began his journalistic career as a public analyst and writer on a variety of different themes and subjects; and he later got his first job with the New Nigerian Newspapers as Special Correspondent and member of the editorial board of the New Nigerian group of newspapers in 1984.
-He rose to become Deputy Editor of the New Nigerian newspaper and chairman of the group Editorial Board.
-Adamu was also a back-page columnist [Friday Column] for Media Trust's titles and has contributed to many news outlets including Canada-based Crescent International.
-Adamu also served as a Special Assistant to General Muhammadu Buhari, then chairman of the Petroleum Trust Fund, PTF.
-Before his appointment as minister, in 2015, he was the secretary and member of Muhammadu Buhari's APC Presidential Transition Committee.
+He began his journalistic career as a public analyst and writer on a variety of themes and subjects.
+In 1984, he got his first job with the New Nigerian newspapers as a special correspondent and member of the editorial board of the New Nigerian group.
+He rose to become deputy editor of the New Nigerian newspaper and chairman of the group editorial board.
+Adamu was also a back-page columnist [Friday Column] for Media Trust's titles and has contributed to many news outlets, including Canada-based Crescent International.
+Adamu also served as a special assistant to General Muhammadu Buhari, then chairman of the Petroleum Trust Fund, PTF.
+Before he was appointed minister in 2015, he was the secretary and a member of Muhammadu Buhari's APC Presidential Transition Committee.

 Minister of Education

-Adamu was first appointed Minister of Education by President Muhammadu Buhari on 11 November 2015, along with 35 others, when the president Mohammed Buhari made his first major appointments.
-He was reappointed on 21 August 2019 after President Buhari was re-elected for second term.
+Adamu was first appointed Minister of Education by President Muhammadu Buhari on 11 November 2015, along with 35 others, when the president made his first major appointments.
+He was reappointed on 21 August 2019 after President Buhari was re-elected for a second term.